 Most recently, I have been working with a character named Noodle.
 Started as a crudely drawn self-portrait, Noodle is now a sewn three-dimensional being that I lend my body to and animate from inside.
 With super long, dangly arms and a giant head with an ambiguous expression, Noodle’s body is awkward and hard to control, making Noodle a beacon to all the exhausted weirdos in the world.
 Noodle is perhaps an answer to the question: Can uselessness and awkwardness be generative?

-April White (they/she) works with watercolour, print media, performance, and animation.
+April White (they/them) works with watercolour, print media, performance, and animation.
 They hold a BFA from Grenfell Campus, Memorial University of NL (2012) and spent much of their career in St. John’s, NL.
 April is currently an MFA student at Concordia majoring in Print Media.
 April lives with their cat, Coconut, in Montréal and really likes banana bread, long meandering phone calls with friends, and rewatching favourite tv shows.

 In 2018, April travelled across Canada participating in two artist residencies at Spark Box Studio in Prince Edward County, ON and the Klondike Institute of Arts and Culture Artist Residency in Dawson City, YT.
 In 2017, April won the VANL-CARFAC Emerging Artist Award and received the Cox and Palmer Pivotal Point Grant worth $5000.
 They have been part of national and international exhibitions and have shown their work extensively in Newfoundland including their 2016 solo exhibition A Day in the Life Of at The Rooms Provincial Art Gallery and 2015 solo exhibition Every day I wake up at Eastern Edge’s rOGUE Gallery.